 Carefully transfer silica gel into the pipette until it is approximately half full.

-Place a 4mL waste collection vial under the column.
+Place a 4-mL waste collection vial under the column.

 Soak the silica gel in the pipette with three volumes of hexane.
 This conditions the column, removes air bubbles, and rinses any impurities off the silica gel.